 Alumna's journey to award-winning culinary entrepreneur

-Culinary entrepreneur, consultant, chef and owner of 2 businesses alumna Tawnya Bahr has combined her extensive culinary experience and passion for the ‘paddock to plate’ process to become an industry powerhouse.
+Culinary entrepreneur, consultant, chef and businesses owner, alumna Tawnya Bahr has combined her extensive culinary experience and passion for the ‘paddock to plate’ process to become an industry powerhouse.

 Tawnya was recently named Gault&Millau’s 2018 Culinary Advocate of the Year, and despite her life having always revolved around cooking, it was not her first career path.

 Originating from Roseburg, Oregon, Tawnya's first job at college was receptionist for an IT company where she climbed the ladder to eventually become their International Sales & Marketing Manager - giving her the opportunity to travel the globe, explore cuisines and hone her business skills.

 After moving to Australia in 1995, Tawnya found it challenging to find condiments which tasted like her homeland favourites and contained no preservatives; a gap in the Australian market she wished to explore.
 “My business background and love for food allowed me to heavily research the Australian market and understand opportunities, which is how my first business, The Condiment Connoisseur started.
 I engaged US suppliers and soon began importing chillies, pickled garlic and mustards, and became an Australian distributor,” she said.